TZstatsADS/Spr2017-proj2-grp11/data/README.md

 mydata.csv : can be generated using data_cleaning.R file in lib folder

-mydata_wRegions.csv : is mydata.csv with 2 added columns, storing data of region types
+mydata_wRegions.csv : is mydata.csv with 2 added columns, storing data of region types.
+Can be generated using data.clean.BW.Rmd file in the lib folder

 country_cleaned.csv : all the country and their export value to US in terms of the 5 commodities